andrewheartsxd/animal/README.md

 1. rabbitAnimal
 2. turtleAnimal

-Inside a while loop, the run method is called for both rabbitAnimal and turtleAnimal until either Animal's position exceeds 400 (the distance of the race).
-The positions are then compared and the greater position is declared the winner.
+A new function, race(), is then created.
+Inside the race function, inside a while loop, the run method is called for both rabbitAnimal and turtleAnimal until either Animal's position exceeds 400 (the distance of the race).
+The positions are then compared and the greater position wins.
+The function then returns "'winner name' has won" or "Holy smokes!
+A tie!"

+The race function is then called inside an alert.